 - Talking among examinees is not allowed.
 Noise level must also be kept to a minimum.

-- Students requiring special accommodations must provide documentation from the Office of Student Development prior to exam.
+- Students requesting special accommodations must register with the Office of Student Development prior to exam.